When was the last time you did one-pager activities in the classroom?

 You can use one-pagers for various subjects and topics.

-Your objective in creating a one-pager is to deliver a single-page document that incorporates a few key points, and is straightforward enough that somebody with no prior knowledge of the topic can understand your primary points.
+Your objective in creating a one-pager is to deliver a single-page document that incorporates a few key points, in a manner that is straightforward enough that somebody with no prior knowledge of the topic can understand your primary points.

 If you’re looking for one-pager examples, ideas, and templates you can use for your next classroom activities, you’ve come to the right place.